ivantcholakov/codeigniter-base-model/README.md

 ```

 * The wrapper methods list_fields(), field_exists($field_name) and field_data() have been added.
+* The database() getter method has been added.
+* The fields() method has been added.
+It returns an array witn names of the existing fields within the tables, also it caches its result for avoiding multiple database queries.
+* The get_empty() method has been added.
+It returns an empty record with NULL values.
+Respects 'after_get' observers.

 **GLOBAL SCOPES**
 * A new method as_value() has been added.
 By using it (with get() and get_by() methods only) retrieving single values gets easy.
 An example: